linked-db/linked-ql/README.md

 At that point, your local database is no longer just "configured".
 It is now hydrated, subscribed where necessary, and ready to behave like a unified relational graph.

+> Note that the initial `db.sync.sync()` can be automatically-handled by FlashQL.
+Simply pass `autoSync: true` in constructor parameters.

 ---